 6.1.1 Description of the deployment scenario

 This standalone deployment scenario allows a MulteFire deployment to provide IP services without interworking provided by any external network.
 A standalone MulteFire deployment includes all the radio and core network functionalities needed to provide IP services.
-Figure 6.1.1-1 shows this deployment scenario.
+Figure6.1.1-1 shows this deployment scenario.
 The MulteFire network consists of a MulteFire RAN connected to a MulteFire CN.
 The MulteFire CN enables access to IP services, session and mobility management services, user authentication, network management and charging.
 A MulteFire RAN can consist of one or more potentially interconnected MF-APs, and the MF network supports seamless mobility among them in a similar manner as mobility is supported within a 3GPP RAN.
 It is possible to build an entire network into a single MF-AP box, similar to standalone WLAN or utilize more hierarchical approach as in LTE.